Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Non-Markovian effects in quantum information capacities

 Here, $\rho_{\rm diag}$ is the diagonal part of the density matrix $\rho$, and $S$ denotes the von-Neumann entropy \cite{vonNeumann}.
 This relation with the entropic characteristics of the system poses the maximum REC as a valid measure of the channel capacity, providing an interpretation of coherence in terms of the average amount of information conveyed by a state.
 We evaluate its behavior under our map $\Lambda_t$, taking as initial states the set of maximally coherent pure states with $C_r=\log 4$.
 The orange region depicts the respective evolution of $C_r$ in Fig. \ref{fg:caps} (a) for $s=2$ when the error operations are equally probable, i.e., $p_{i\neq 0}=(1-p_0)/3$.
 We observe how $C_r$ decays to a minimum at a certain $t$ corresponding to a finite no-change probability $p_0$, after which it increases.
 The minimum is reached when all the permutations are equally probable, i.e., when $p_i=p_\text{min}$ for all $i$.
 The revival of REC in the regime $1-p_\text{min}<t<1$ (or equivalently $p_0<p_\text{min}$) breaks the monotonic decrease imposed by the Markov approximation.

-On the other hand, diagonal density matrices correspond to incoherent states giving a null value of distance-based measures of coherence such as REC [green lines in Fig. \ref{fg:caps} (a)].
+Diagonal density matrices correspond to incoherent states giving a null value of distance-based measures of coherence such as REC [green line in Fig. \ref{fg:caps} (a)].
 However, these states have maximal information content that can be transmitted through a quantum channel, which can be measured by proper capacities capturing the \emph{non-unital part} of the dynamics \cite{Rivas_2014}.
 In analogy to the classical Shannon capacity, different quantities are used to estimate a bound for the average amount of transmitted information, depending on the particular protocol.
 First, the \emph{quantum mutual information},

 limits the amount of classical information that can be transmitted through the channel $\Phi$.
 In this definition, the last term corresponds to the \emph{entropy exchange} $S(\rho,\Phi)$, which quantifies the entropy change with the environment \cite{caps,Holevo}.
-This significant parameter is also used to define the \emph{coherent information} \cite{Schumacher}
+It is also used to define the \emph{coherent information} \cite{Schumacher}

 This quantity is important for several reasons, which are discussed in more detail in the supplementary material.
 Its fundamental definition considers the entanglement between the system and an \emph{ancilla}, this being the reason why it is regarded as a proper bound of the nonclassical information conveyed by the quantum carrier \cite{Lloyd}.